 - Juri Commons $324,488: New improved pathways, landscaping, irrigation and entry.

-- Fillmore Turk Mini Park $330,000: New improved landscaping, seating, drainage and tables.
+- Fillmore Turk Mini Park $330,000: will revitalize the park with new landscaping, drainage, and seating within the park.

 - Camp Mather $103,903: Court improvements to make a multi-purpose basketball and sports court.